vaibhav-sarkale/vaibhav-sarkale.github.io/index.md

 ## Why I created this site
 LinkedIn shows my career.
 I built this site to show my work.

-This site is my extended portfolio where I organize what doesn't fit neatly into LinkedIn: my AI Learnings, Toastmasters Journey and Reading notes
+This site is my extended portfolio where I organize what doesn't fit neatly into LinkedIn: :man_technologist: my AI Learnings, :microphone: Toastmasters Journey and :book: Reading notes

 All these may look like disconnected tracks, but for me they are simply how I stay curious, learn faster and communicate better.
 These are the skills I know I'll need as I grow more into strategic roles.

-Hope you too find something interesting here :P
+Hope you too find something interesting here :wink: